Prison healthcare in Australia: Issues accessing healthcare

 Many issues make health care access more difficult in prison than in the community.
 Prisoners have no choice of when they can access medical services in custody, face a restricted choice of healthcare providers, and experience longer wait times for services.
 Only 46% of surveyed prisoners in Australia reported they could easily see a doctor when required.
 Transport to medical appointments is significantly difficult, as consultations may require being transferred to another prison.
-If the location of that prison would prevent family members from visiting, or is perceived as more dangerous, people in custody might choose to forego a medical appointment.
+If the location of that prison would prevent family members from visiting, has a higher security rating, or is perceived as more dangerous, people in custody might choose to forego a medical appointment.
 Prisoners may also decline medical appointments that need to take place in the general community to avoid the humiliation of being escorted in public while in shackles and prison clothing.
 Appointments that are booked may be cancelled due to staff shortages.
 In 2022, a Victorian prisoner killed himself after his appointment for cancer treatment was cancelled three times in a row due to staff shortages.
 The Coroners Court of Victoria found the appointment cancellations were a motivating factor in his suicide, and were "not consistent with the standard of medical care available in the community".

 Paying for personal medical practitioners instead of relying on free services provided by the prison is not affordable for most people in custody.
 Officially, prisoners can apply for approval to be taken to an external medical practitioner, though they must pay the costs of their transport and escort by prison officers.
 The average cost of transport and escort to an external medical practitioner from a NSW prison is $1,060 per trip.

 Accessing healthcare in custody requires a more advanced level of health literacy than is needed in the community, which may produce greater difficulties in both asking for and receiving healthcare.
 Prisoners on remand in Australia may not be eligible for certain healthcare treatments, such as drug and alcohol programs and psychological services, and may not be eligible for continuity of care programs if they are released without conviction.
 The timing surrounding release of prisoners from remand is often uncertain, leading to difficulties in preparing discharge reports.
 Women in custody do not receive the same level of reproductive care as those in the community, and may not have the option of seeing a female doctor.